ssokolow/quicktile/docs/developing.rst

-.. todo:: Figure out a way to get URLs working in Sphinx's Graphviz_ extension that doesn't break when the default CSS downscales the diagram to keep it fitting in the document and then diagram the functional interdependencies.
+.. todo:: Figure out a way to get URLs working in Sphinx's Graphviz_ extension that doesn't break when the default CSS downscales the diagram to keep it fitting in the document and then diagram QuickTile's functional interdependencies.

 Good Development Practice
 -------------------------